 Once everyone is warmed up, you can begin your instruction.
 At the youth level, the main focus is player development.
 The majority of your practice time should be spent on individual skill work.
 These drills are vital to building a player’s foundation and can allow them to be more fluid on the court.
 Focus on these skill areas:

 - Defensive Coverage

-It is also beneficial to mix in drills and schemes that not only teach the skill and motion, but will showcase when and how to use the skill.
+It’s also beneficial to mix in drills that not only teach the skill and motion, but showcase when and how to use the skill.
 You can go up for countless rebounds and practice boxing out with perfect form again and again, but beating an opposing player is a lot harder than beating an opposing stopwatch.
 It is important as a coach to instill training routines that not only teach the technical side of basketball, but also allow players to gain experience in competition.
 A great way to keep kids entertained and in training mode is to include small scrimmages or small sided (1 vs. 1, 2 vs. 2, 3 vs. 3) slots in your regimen.

 “Anytime that you’re able to break it down in a smaller setting,” says Lawrence, “it helps improve those individual skills and allows you to focus on those individual players more.
 That, in turn, allows you to build toward that larger strategy.”

 But what about offensive strategy?
 How about putting in defense?
 While you can institute any offensive or defensive strategy that you please, it is best for youth players to understand the core skills first so that they can progress through the sport.